Fort Delaware

 HISTORY

-The Delaware Legislature passed an act that gave Pea Pod Island to the Federal Government who seized the island from Dr. Henry Gale via imminent domaine.
-In 1838, a descendant of Dr Gale, James Humphrey of New Jersey challenged Delaware’s right to the island.
-After making the Circuit Court rounds, there were two different rulings that contradicted each other.
+fort-ghostsThe Delaware Legislature passed an act that gave Pea Patch Island to the Federal Government which seized it from Gale via imminent domain.
+In 1838, a descendant of Dr. Gale, James Humphrey of New Jersey, challenged Delaware’s right to the island.
+After making the Circuit Court rounds, there were two different court rulings that contradicted each other.
 President Polk suggested the use of an arbitrator.

-“John Sergeant was appointed arbitrator, and in late 1847 heard arguments from the United States team;(represented by Senators John M. Clayton and James A. Bayard, Jr.) and James Humphrey’s team: (represented by former Secretary of War John Eaton and former Secretary of the Treasury George M. Bibb).
+“John Sergeant was appointed arbitrator, and in late 1847 he heard arguments from the United States team (represented by Senators John M. Clayton and James A. Bayard, Jr.) and James Humphrey’s team (represented by former Secretary of War John Eaton and former Secretary of the Treasury George M. Bibb).
 On January 15, 1848, John Sergeant ruled that the island had belonged to the state of Delaware and therefore the title given to the United States government was valid.”

 In other words, Delaware had the right to claim the island and that New Jersey had no right to deed Delaware’s island to anyone.

 In 1848, the new irregular pentagon-shaped fort was started, under the direction of highly skilled French engineers who understood what was needed to build on marshy land.
-When Fort Delaware was finished, it was a solid structure; ready to serve forever!
+When Fort Delaware was finished, it was a solid structure, ready to serve forever!
 It was basically finished in 1860, just in time for the Civil War.
-The focus of the building plan during the Civil War was bringing in the guns and cannons.
+The focus of the building plan during the Civil War was bringing in guns and cannons.

-If a Confederate soldier could prove that he was drafted, he was allowed to take an oath of loyalty to the Union and be part of the 1st Delaware Heavy Artillery, to help defend the fort against attack.
+If a Confederate soldier could prove that he was drafted, he was allowed to take an oath of loyalty to the Union and become part of the 1st Delaware Heavy Artillery, to help defend the fort against attack.
 Captain Ahl had obtained permission from the War Department to form this battery of ex-Confederate soldiers.

 While they were basically treated as human beings, as long as they followed the rules, there were big health hazards here.
-What killed some were the diseases that spread throughout both the Union and Confederate ranks because of close quarters, over-crowding, malnutrition, lack of enough clean water and vitamin C. “Out of the 33,000 that were held here as POWs, nearly 2,700 died from dysentery, scurvy, and smallpox.”
+What killed some were the diseases that spread through both Union and Confederate ranks because of close quarters, over-crowding, malnutrition, lack of clean water and vitamin C. “Out of the 33,000 that were held here as POWs, nearly 2,700 died from dysentery, scurvy, and smallpox.”

 One source stated; “In 1863, Pea Patch Island, a Union prison in the Delaware River, was packed with almost 13,000 Confederate prisoners (It had been designed to hold only 4,000).
 Disease and malnutrition killed nearly 2,700, and most of their bodies were then barged across the river and buried in trenches on an isolated patch of New Jersey.
-After the war the mass grave became a National Cemetery at the insistence of the governor of Virginia;(a former Confederate general).”
+After the war the mass grave became a National Cemetery at the insistence of the governor of Virginia (a former Confederate general).”

 The remains of these 2,700 souls are buried in a mass grave in New Jersey, never to see their native states again.
 They are buried far from their families.
 It is called Finn’s Point National Cemetery.
-“In 1910, a towering, 85-foot-tall granite obelisk was erected to mark the mass grave, joining a smaller temple-like monument to the 135 Union guards who also died on the island.
+“In 1910, a towering, 85-foot-tall granite obelisk was erected to mark the grave, joining a smaller temple-like monument to the 135 Union guards who also died on the island.
 On the other side of the obelisk, marble tombstones mark the graves of thirteen German POWs who died during World War II at New Jersey’s Fort Dix.

-During the Civil War, P.O.W.’s had no Geneva Convention rules for prisoners of war, so their treatment in captivity was up to their captors.
+During the Civil War, POWs had no Geneva Convention rules for prisoners of war, so their treatment in captivity was up to their captors.
 After the Confederate Army put Union POWs on the front line ahead of their defending troops at Charleston, revenge was planned by Union authorities.

-Six hundred Confederate POWs who were located at Fort Delaware, were taken down to Fort Pulaski in Georgia where they were badly treated and where some of them starved to death.
-This deadly treatment was the norm there until calmer minds were in control, and they began to feed them again; but not before some died from starvation.
+fort-delaware-paranormalSix hundred Confederate POWs at Fort Delaware were taken down to Fort Pulaski in Georgia, where they were badly treated, and where some of them starved to death.
+This deadly treatment was the norm there until calmer minds were in control, and they began to feed them again, but not before some died from starvation.

-After the last Confederate P.O.W. left Fort Delaware, a skeleton crew was left behind until 1870, when the fort was deserted for a time.
+After the last Confederate POW left Fort Delaware, a skeleton crew was left behind until 1870, when the fort was deserted for a time.
 In 1898, it was reactivated during the start of the Spanish American War.
 It was thought that the Spanish fleet was planning to attack the east coast area of America.
 So, outside the fort, engineers built more rapid-fire batteries that were completed after the war had ended.

 During the summer of 1898, artillery soldiers from the 4th U.S. Artillery and volunteers from Company 1 of the 14th Pennsylvania Volunteer Infantry Regiment were stationed at Fort Delaware, ready to defend against Spain if need be.
 Their names are carved into the brick walls inside the fort.

 After WW1, the slow process of moth balling Fort Delaware began.
 Some guns were buried on the island, others went to other more modern forts, and some were sent elsewhere to become war memorials.
-Some of original cannons were left.
+Some original cannons were left.

 During WW2, more guns were taken to be used elsewhere.
 Battery Hentig still had its rapid-fire guns, and an artillery detachment from Delaware’s National Guard.
-However, these guns were taken in 1942 to Fort Mills, having Fort Delaware completely unarmed, unless you count the 8 inch Columbiad gun that still fires for visitors at the northwest Bastion.
+However, these guns were taken in 1942 to Fort Mills, leaving Fort Delaware completely unarmed, unless you count the 8 inch Columbiad gun that still fires for visitors at the northwest Bastion.

 Fort Delaware State Park can be reached by the taking the Forts Ferry Crossing at Delaware City.